FreshSoftware4/euclid-plus-plus/README.md

 # Euclid++: Elements of Software

-A highly ambitious, yet grounded and pragmatic proposal and initiative aiming to reshape the very nature of software and software development.
+A highly ambitious, yet grounded and pragmatic proposed initiative aiming to reshape the very nature of software and software development.

 It started with a simple request to my favorite brainless assistant: